Hundreds of Lebanese resume anti-government protests as lockdown eased

 Some protesters threw rocks at security forces and smashed storefronts in downtown Beirut’s upscale shopping district, prompting security forces to fire tear gas, footage from Lebanese broadcasters showed.

-Prime Minister Hassan Diab took office in January with the support of the Iran-backed Hezbollah and its allies after the previous government was toppled by the protests.

-Diab’s government is in talks with the International Monetary Fund for an economic reform programmer’s it hopes will secure billions of dollars in financing and spark a recovery.

-Lebanon’s long-brewing financial crisis burst into the open last October, with mass protests erupting against the elite as a dollar crunch prompted banks to impose strict capital controls.

-The situation has grown dire since then.
+Lebanon’s economic woes have reached new depths in recent months.
 The pound currency has lost more than half of its value on the parallel market, prices have soared, and companies dealing with the double blow of the coronavirus have axed jobs.

+“You can sense that everyone is tired and the situation is very hard, especially the economy, so you can sense that people no longer want to be festive (in their protests).
+People are just angry,” said protester Marie-nour Hojaimy, a lawyer.

+Prime Minister Hassan Diab took office in January with the support of the Iran-backed Hezbollah and its allies after the previous government was toppled by the protests that erupted last October.

+Diab’s government is in talks with the International Monetary Fund for an economic reform programme it hopes will secure billions of dollars in financing.

 Reporting by Reuters TV; Writing by Eric Knecht; Editing by Helen Popper